ZhangYiFan2003/SAR_Deforestation_Detection_Autoencoder/README.md

 - **AE Loss Function**: Uses Mean Squared Error (MSE) for reconstruction loss, comparing reconstructed outputs with original inputs to evaluate the model's learning capability.
 - **VAE Loss Function**: Combines reconstruction loss (MSE) with Kullback-Leibler Divergence (KLD) to measure the discrepancy between the latent space and a standard normal distribution.
 The KLD ensures that VAE learns a smooth and reasonable latent space distribution, generating more diverse samples.

-## File Details

-### train:

-- Entry point for the project.
-- Includes command-line arguments for various hyperparameters.
-- Implements core training and testing loops.

-### ae:

-- Defines the autoencoder (`AE_Network` and `AE`) class.
-- Implements train and validation functions.

-### vae:

-- Defines the Variational Autoencoder (`VAE_Network` and `VAE`) class.
-- Implements reparameterization, training and validation functions.

-### architectures:

-- Contains `Encoder`, `Decoder`, `ResidualBlock`, and `SelfAttention` classes.
-- Uses feature mapping, residual blocks, and attention mechanisms for encoding and decoding.

-### datasets:

-- Defines `ProcessedForestDataset` and `ProcessedForestDataLoader` classes.
-- Handles preprocessing and batching of `.tif` images.

-### early_stopping:

-- Defines the `EarlyStopping` class.
-- Implements functionality to terminate training when validation loss stagnates, preventing overfitting.

-### loss_distribution_analyse:

-- Defines the `LossDistributionAnalysis` class.
-- Computes pixel-level MSE loss during testing and generates MSE heatmaps for analysis.

-## Installation and Dependencies:

-The project requires Python 3 and the following key libraries:

-- **PyTorch**: For neural network implementation and training.
-- **Torchvision**: For image preprocessing transformations.
-- **Optuna**: For hyperparameter optimization.
-- **Numpy**: For numerical computations.
-- **Matplotlib**: For plotting and result visualization.
-- **Pandas**: For data processing and analysis.
-- **Tifffile**: For handling `.tif` images.
-- **TensorBoard**: For logging and visualizing training metrics.
-- **Pillow**: For image processing.

 ### Installing Required Libraries